 - Gamechanger: Access to sneaker and apparel drops before everyone else.

 - Icon: Invitations to the most exclusive parties and events; Personalized training apps and nutrition plans.

-This eCommerce trend also works well for luxury and premium class goods.
-Porshe has a program that allows its participants to drive a Porshe of their dreams for a monthly fee.
-Moreover, club members have an option to swap the model a few weeks later.
-The monthly fee includes insurance, maintenance, 24/7 customer care, providing a hassle-free and exclusive experience for their customers.
+This trend can also effectively work for luxury and premium goods.
+Porsche, for example, offers a program that allows members to drive their dream Porsche for a monthly fee.
+Members also have the option to switch to a different model every few weeks.
+The monthly fee includes insurance, maintenance, and 24/7 customer care, providing a hassle-free and exclusive experience for their customers.

 It’s not obligatory to develop a complex functionality like on a Porsche website.
 You can make your products more live by adding some interactivity.
 For example, a shopper clicks on any part of the product and enlarges it.
 You can also supplement these pictures with information or videos.